Travelling during COVID-19

 South Africa is open!

-South Africa is currently put on an adjusted alert level 1.
-To get an overview of the regulations, please visit the offical government page.
+To get an overview of all regulations, please visit the offical government page.

 Contact your nearest South African foreign mission or contact us for details.